‘It was a miracle:’ How 2 Routt County residents helped save a man’s life after he went into cardiac arrest

 Wisecup encourages everyone to learn CPR and basic first aid.
 Several organizations in town offer classes, including Colorado Mountain College Steamboat Springs, UCHealth Yampa Valley Medical Center and Old Town Hot Springs.

-As a way to thank the two men for their help, Kindz and his wife took them out to dinner Monday, then again for lunch on Tuesday.
+As a way to thank the two men for their help, Kainz and his wife took them out to dinner Monday, then again for lunch on Tuesday.

-Ebaugh could not believe how healthy Kindz appeared.
+Ebaugh could not believe how healthy Kainz appeared.

 “It was surreal to have dinner with him,” he said.
 “I never thought I would see him alive again.”